top of page

 Advocacy Groups

-Environmental advocacy organizations strongly back the lawsuits, emphasizing the need for responsible development that prioritizes community well-being.
+Environmental advocacy organizations strongly back the lawsuits.
+They emphasize the need for responsible development that prioritizes community well-being.
 They argue for greater public engagement in shaping urban policies and proposals.

 Real Estate Developers

-In contrast, many real estate developers see City of Yes NYC as crucial for addressing growth needs and revitalizing neighborhoods.
-They argue that, while community needs should be prioritized, stifling growth could hinder New York City's competitiveness.
+In contrast, many real estate developers view City of Yes NYC as crucial for addressing growth needs and revitalizing neighborhoods.
+They assert that while community needs should be prioritized, stifling growth could hinder New York City's competitiveness.

 The legal challenges facing City of Yes NYC will shape the landscape of urban development in New York City in significant ways, regardless of the court's eventual decision.